 Thank you for visiting our website.
 Please look around and discover all the things your co-op has to offer.
 Can't find what you are looking for or have a question?
 Please contact us.
 Our office hours are 7:30 a.m. to 4:30 p.m.
 Monday through Friday.

-12/5/17 - UDWI contractors will be performing meter replacements in the Stearlyville, Calvert, and Clay City substation areas for the next few weeks.
+5/7/2018 - Technicians will be in the Clay City substation area for the next couple months.

 1666 W. State Road 54, Bloomfield, IN 47424